-In divorce and child custody matters, courts issue custody orders at the end of the case.
-In some states, these are referred to as parenting plans.
+In custody and visitation matters, courts issue custody orders at the end of the case.
+In some states, they are called parenting plans.

-Sometimes, a temporary order, known as a PDL Order in some states, is entered while the case is pending and before a final judgment is entered.
+A temporary order, known as a PDL Order in some states, is sometimes entered while the case is pending and before final judgment.

 In some cases, a party might think about denying the other party their custody or visitation time.
 They might even feel as if they have a good reason to do so.
 Take cases where they believe abuse or neglect is taking place.

 Thus, they might wonder what will happen if they deny the other party their custody time to protect their children.
 They might contemplate whether or not they will get in trouble or suffer an adverse result if they do so.